fraenkel-lab/OmicsIntegrator/README.md

 to the dummy node in the interactome.
 We provide an example of this using `a549/Tgfb_interactors.txt`.
 For an explanation of the dummy node, see publication.

+The `--musquared` option will apply negative prizes to nodes based on their squared degree, as opposed to linear degree.
+This is helpful if the default mu behavior is not strict enough to eliminate irrelevant hub nodes from your network.

 If the user is not keeping the file `msgsteiner9` in the same directory as forest.py, the path needs to be specified using the `--msgpath` option.